Mirage-Zero-Nine/SVM-Spam-SMS-classifier/README.md

 ## Data source
 There are two databases contains in this repo.
 One is **UCI Machine Learning Database** marked as `ham` and `spam` in repo.
 The other one is **Lingspam** and marked as `ham1` and `spam1`.

+## To do list
+- [ ] Save trained model
+- [ ] More data
+- [ ] Change word extract mode from each word to some frequent “key word” to reduce time